TAVR / TAVI

-What are the Tests Done Before TAVR Procedure?
+What are the Tests Done Before TAVR or TAVI Procedure?

 If you have symptoms or had a heart attack, your doctor may recommend that you undergo certain tests, such as an echocardiogram or a CT Coronary Angiogram, to accurately assess your condition and confirm Aortic Stenosis.

-- The Specialty team will make sure you understand the precautions to take before and during the Transcatheter Aortic Valve Replacement (TAVR) procedure.
+- The Specialty team will make sure you understand the precautions to take before and during the Transcatheter Aortic Valve Replacement (TAVR) or TAVI procedure.

-- Before beginning the TAVR procedure, you may ask questions you have.
+- Before beginning the TAVR or TAVI procedure, you may ask questions you have.
 Don't be hesitant to ask all your questions before the procedure.

 - Depending upon your condition and age, anesthesia will be given.
-You may be asked to join the hospital day before the TAVR procedure to follow up with the formalities.
+You may be asked to join the hospital the day before the TAVR or TAVI procedure to follow up with the formalities.

-- To start the procedure, your doctor will prescribe anaesthesia by monitoring the heart rhythm and pulse.
-Then they inject a medication to prevent blood clots during the TAVR procedure.
+- To start the procedure, your doctor will prescribe anesthesia by monitoring the heart rhythm and pulse.
+Then they inject a medication to prevent blood clots during the TAVI procedure.

 - The catheter is moved carefully along the heart valve to the heart chamber where the aortic stenosis forms.

-- The doctor will then remove the tube and close the cut, after which the catheter with the TAVR implant will be placed.
+- The doctor will then remove the tube and close the cut, after which the catheter with the TAVI implant will be placed.

 - The aortic valve that was replaced by a new valve should work well.
 Your doctor will ensure that your new valve is working fine before he closes the cut.

-Before you leave the hospital, you will be suggested to restrict some physical activities for a few more days depending on the condition and they will also advise when to re-visit the doctor after taking the TAVR procedure.
+- Before you leave the hospital, you will be suggested to restrict some physical activities for a few more days depending on the condition and they will also advise when to revisit the doctor after taking the TAVR or TAVI procedure.

-To monitor the condition after TAVR, you should have a TAVR check every 30 days to 1 year (as per the doctor’s suggestion).
-In case if you face any health changes and discomfort, make sure you visit the doctor.
+- To monitor the condition after TAVI or TAVR, you should have a TAVR check every 30 days to 1 year (as per the doctor’s suggestion).
+In case you face any health changes and discomfort, make sure you visit the doctor.